Statins reduce mortality risks for individuals with dementia

 Petek continued: "However, the effect of statins on these two outcomes is not clear.”
 The novelty of this research is that this study specifically aimed “… to analyze the association between the use of statins on the risk of death and stroke in patients diagnosed with dementia."

-The results of the study, presented at the 5th European Academy of Neurology Congress (Oslo, Norway), revealed that statin users had a 22% lower risk of all-cause mortality, compared with matched, non-using patients.
+The results of the study, presented at the 5th European Academy of Neurology Congress (Oslo, Norway), revealed that statin users had a 22% lower risk of all-cause mortality, compared with matched, non-using persons with dementia.

-Further, statin use conferred a 23% reduction in stroke risk; risk of stroke in patients with severe dementia can be seven-fold greater than for individuals without dementia.
+Further, statin use conferred a 23% reduction in stroke risk; risk of stroke for individuals with severe dementia can be seven-fold greater than for individuals without dementia.

 The observed protective effects of statins against all-cause mortality were greatest for patients younger than 75 years of age (27% mortality risk reduction), and for men (26% mortality risk reduction), though were still significant for women and patients older than 75 (17% and 20% mortality risk reductions respectively).